Shivendra Raje Bhosale

 Shivendrasinh Abhaysinhraje Bhosale is an Indian politician and a member of Bharatiya Janata Party.
-He is a descendant of Shivaji I, founder of the Maratha Empire.
-He is heir to the Satara royal family.
+He is a descendant of Chhatrapati Shivaji Maharaj, founder of the Maratha Empire.
+He is heir to the Satara State royal family.

-He was elected to Maharashtra Legislative Assembly from Satara constituency from 2004 to 2019 as a member of the Nationalist Congress Party.
+He was elected to Maharashtra Legislative Assembly from Satara Assembly constituency from 2004 to 2019 as a member of the Nationalist Congress Party.
 He joined Bharatiya Janata Party ahead of 2019 Maharashtra Legislative Assembly election.

 He Ssc passed from Annasaheb Kalyani Vidyalaya Satara.

 Personal life

-He is son of Abhaysinh Raje Bhosale who was also MLA in the Maharashtra Legislative Assembly from Satara constituency.
+He is son of Abhaysinh Raje Bhosale who was also MLA in the Maharashtra Legislative Assembly from Satara Assembly constituency.
 Udayanraje Bhosale is his cousin.